Mr-Kumar-Abhishek/dining-philosophers-deadlock/README.md

 plunged into the spaghetti.
 But such as the nature of the shaghetti , that a second fork was required to carry it to the mouth.
 The philosopher therefore also had to pick up thefork on his right.
-When the philosoher was finished he would put down both of his forks, get up from his chair and continue thinking.
+When the philosopher was finished he would put down both of his forks, get up from his chair and continue thinking.
 Obviously, a fork could be used by only one philosopher at a time.
 If other philosophers want it they had to wait until the fork is available again.